iwanlothbrok/ASP.NET-CORE-RENTING-CAR-PROJECT/README.md

 ## :information_source: How It Works

 **Guests**
-- Have access to home page for guests, all cars page and details page, also can see statistics.
-Can log in or register.
+	- What can Guests do in the project?s?
+		- They can see the Home page.
+		- They can see the All Cars page.
+		- They can see the Details page.
+		- They can see the statistics.
+		- They can register and log in.

 **Users**
-- Have access to all cars page, details page, become dealer page, statistics which are on home page, and can rent a car.
-Also can become a dealer.
+	- What can Users do in the project?
+		- They can register and log in.
+		- They can see the Home page.
+		- They can see the All Cars page.
+		- They can see the Details page.
+		- They can see the statistics.
+		- They can rent a car.
+		- They can send money for the renting.
+		- They can become dealers.

 **Dealers**
-- Have access to all cars page, mine cars page, details page, offerts page, rented cars page(only his cars), statistics which are on home page, and can rent a car.
-He can add new cars and edit or delete cars only from my cars page, can accept offers for his cars, and can rent a car.
+	- What can Dealers do in the project?
+			- They can register and log in.
+			- They can see the Home page.
+			- They can see the All Cars page.
+			- They can see the Details page.
+			- They can see the Mine Cars page.
+			- They can see the statistics.
+			- They can add new cars.
+			- They can edit their cars.
+			- They can delete their cars.
+			- They can rent a car.
+			- They can send money for the renting.
+			- They can see all offers for their cars.
+			- They can see their rented cars.
+			- They can accept offers.

 **Admin**
-- Have access to all cars page, details page, offerts page, rented cars page, and statistics which are on the home page.
 He can accept cars when they were added, he can accept offers for cars, and he can see all offers which are made.
+	- What can Admin do in the project?
+			- They can register and log in.
+			- They can see the Home page.
+			- They can see the All Cars page.
+			- They can see the Details page.
+			- They can see the statistics.
+			- They can accept the newest cars added.
+			- They can accept when the car is edited.
+			- They can rent a car.
+			- They can send money for the renting.
+			- They can see all offers for renting.
+			- They can see all rented cars.
+			- They can accept offers.

 **When you run the project for the first time sample data will be seeded as well as these test accounts:**
+- Users
 	- User 1 -> email: **user1@abv.bg** / password: **User.1**
 	- User 2 -> email: **user2@abv.bg** / password: **User.2**
 	- Admin -> email: **admin@abv.bg** / password: **Admin.1**

+- Dealers
+	- LuxCars Auto -> user: User1.
+	- Iws Auto -> user: User2.

+- Cars
+	- Lamborghini -> dealer: User 1 / It's public and it's not booked.
+	- Mercedes GLE -> dealer: User 2 / It's public and it's not booked.

+- Categories
+	- All seven needed categories.

 **[Here](https://imgur.com/a/Io6cSqU) is a screenshot of the project's database diagram**